cjdbarlow/Part-One/tracheostomy.md

 > Describe the anatomy relevant to the performance of a ~~naso, or endo, tracheal intubation, a cricothyroidotomy or~~ tracheostomy

 ##Trachea
-The trachea is fibrocatilagenous tube which:
+The trachea is fibrocartilagenous tube which:
 * Extends from the larynx superiorly to the Plane of Louis inferiorly
 * Terminates by division into the right and left mainstem bronchi
 * Runs at 15 degrees parallel to the surface of the neck, such that the distal trachea is deeper than the proximal trachea